-Community and stakeholder engagement relevant to this Plan of Management was undertaken in two stages:
+Planned and completed community and stakeholder engagement relevant to this Plan of Management was undertaken as below:

-- 1. Community needs assessment in 2016-2018 - 2.
-Public exhibition of the Draft Plan of Management in late 2023.
+- 1. Community needs assessment completed in 2016 2018. - 2.
+Public exhibition of the Draft Plan of Management is planned for late 2023 / early 2024.